JiaweiZhuang/old_cloud_GC/README.md

 That's how I share the system-with-GEOSChem with you.

 I don't recommend to save this GEOS-Chem instance because it containts large amounts of data.
-A better practice is to separate the core operating system and the data storage, but it is beyond the scope of this basic tutorial.
+A much cheaper way is to separate the core operating system and the data storage, but it is beyond the scope of this basic tutorial.

 However, this "saving-and-relaunching" method is crucial to building you own sustainable system in cloud.